yagipong/food_sales_predictons/README.md

 The Shap plots reinforce the conclusion from the importances graph, namely that Item_MRP is the most important predictive feature for this model.

+The following local explanations demonstrate how explanations for specific data points may both reinforce and differ from the global explanations.

 ![Force plot 1](https://user-images.githubusercontent.com/105327648/222247226-f9c75589-e748-4eb6-9df1-85dcfa4f35ac.png)

 ![Lime 1](https://user-images.githubusercontent.com/105327648/222247229-6c11ea6e-23a5-4d17-a88d-4e9da9f100f3.png)

+For the above instance, we can see from the local explanations that Item MRP and Outlet_Type_Grocery Store have a strong effect on the instance.
+This corresponds with what was observed in the global explanations.

 ![force plot](https://user-images.githubusercontent.com/105327648/222247290-17733dce-53dd-49aa-a980-48f30f2c299c.png)

 ![Lime](https://user-images.githubusercontent.com/105327648/222247322-0514a912-220f-4596-bbaa-69d2d70249ab.png)

+For the above instance, we can see that features other the Item MRP and Outlet Type impact the local explaantion.
+While the top two remain Iteam MRP and Outlet Type, other features related to the outlet type and item type factor into the prediction for this instance.

 Recommendations: